Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 where $f_{n_r,n_c}$ denotes the reflected signal frequency. $\Delta r_{{m_r,m_c}}(n_r,n_c)$ denotes the distance difference related to the $n_r$-th row and the $n_c$-th column element of Alice which can be expressed as

-Note that in (\ref{psiI}), $\beta_{I_k}$ denotes the angle between the column of the $k$-th IRS and the receiver (i.e. desired users), and $\gamma_I$ denotes the angle between the row of IRS and the receiver, which are different from $\beta_A$ and $\gamma_A$ since the IRS has its placement angle $\theta_{IX}$.
+Note that in (\ref{psiI}), $\beta_{I_k}$ denotes the angle between the column of the $k$-th RIS and the receiver (i.e. desired users), and $\gamma_I$ denotes the angle between the row of RIS and the receiver, which are different from $\beta_A$ and $\gamma_A$ since the RIS has its placement angle $\theta_{IX}$.
 The expressions of $\beta_I$ and $\gamma_I$ are represented as

 and